raeufroushangar/ONS_virus_detection_simulation/README.md

 ## Project Description

-This repository implements the research paper by Roushangar et al., which details the simulation of virus detection using Oxford Nanopore sequencing and sequence alignments using BLAST searches.

-## Project Description

-This repository implements the research paper by Roushangar et al. that covers the work for simulating virus detection using Oxford Nanopore sequencing and perform sequence alignments using BLAST searches.
+This repository implements the research paper by Roushangar et al. that covers the work for simulating virus detection using hypergeometric probability for Oxford Nanopore sequencing.

 ## Directory Structure